lrAlval/SAA-C03/docs/corporate/AWS Organizations.md

 - Group multiple AWS accounts
 - Global service
 - Manage multiple accounts
-- There is one main account which is the root, the other accounts  join the [[AWSOrganisations]] of the root account as member accounts
+- There is one main account which is the root, the other accounts  join the [[AWS Organizations]] of the root account as member accounts
 - Shared ressources possbile (See [[VPC]])
 - You can leverage the API to quickly create new AWS accounts
 - Can use a central [[S3]] account for logs